Chespirito Media Universe: Chespirito: Sin querer queriendo

 On April 24, 2018, Roberto Gómez Fernández revealed that a biographical series based on his father, Roberto Gómez Bolaños, or Chespirito, is in development.
 The series will be based on Chespirito's autobiography Sin Querer Queriendo.
 On October 14, 2019, he revealed that series will serve as the first installment on the Chespirito Media Universe.
 On October 18, 2019, former recurrent Chespirito collaborator Édgar Vivar revealed that the series will focus on Chespirito's life when he was 43-years-old.
 He also said Chespirito's wife and former recurrent collaborator, Florinda Meza, will be involved in the project, though she later denied her involvement in the series.
 Vivar will provide information on Chespirito's life for the series, Former recurrent Chespirito collaborator María Antonieta de las Nieves will also work on the series.
 Gómez Fernández and Tania Benítez will produce the series.
 Gómez Fernández will also direct the series.
 The series was announced under the working title Chespirito: Sin Querer Queriendo in May 2023.
 Max Latin America will distribute the series.
 Filming was expected to begin in 2020, though it was later delayed to 2021 due to the COVID-19 pandemic, and was later delayed once again.
 Casting has begun by March 2022, in Miami, Florida, United States.
-On April 2025, the biological series is officially scheduled to June 5, 2025.
+In April 2025, the biological series is officially scheduled to June 5, 2025.